DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-10-11-reference-managers.md

     - When you open the PDF, and highlight the text within Zotero, you can click right click on the file to select “add note from annotations” and it will export anything you highlighted to a separate note file, with the page number for each excerpt.

 **-  Using the "Groups" feature:**
     - You can create private libraries in Zotero, which is very helpful if you’re working in a group on a specific paper.
 It makes it very easy for everyone to share important articles related to the paper and suggest other ones to read.
+There also isn't a limit to the number of private groups you can create.
 The one downside is that it can be tricky to keep using the auto-update feature for bibliographies in your papers in Word or Docs if one member of the group doesn’t use Zotero.

 **- RFT feature**
     - Format the bibliography from citations alone: